-That is, the leaves of this type of pothos dwarf those of other members of the family, meaning that this could be a great choice of plant if you love pothos but want something a bit more striking.
+That is, the leaves of this type of pothos dwarf those of other members of the family, meaning this is a large pothos and could be a great choice of plant if you love pothos but want something a bit more striking.

 17. Jade Pothos